un33k/store/docs/plugins/storage.md

-# LocalStorage
+# Storage

-You can back your stores with LocalStorage by including the `NgxsStoragePlugin` plugin.
+You can back your stores with Storage plugin by including `NgxsStoragePlugin`.

 ```TS
 import { NgxsModule, NgxsStoragePluginModule, StorageStrategy } from '@ngxs/store';